manojkumardas7/distributed-scoring/README.md

 **NOTE**

 - Arguments in the config.cfg file can also be parsed (over-ride) to the main.py file
-- All relevant places where edit/entries are to be made have pre-filled values for example and are to be replaced
+- All relevant places where edit/entries are to be made have pre-filled values for the purpose of demonstration and are to be replaced

 ---